yoosofan/prezentprogramo/docs/presentations.rst

 Examples
 --------

-To see how to use Bildumilo! in practice, there are three example presentations included with Bildumilo!
+To see how to use Prezentprogramo! in practice, there are three example presentations included with Prezentprogramo!

     hovercraft.rst_
         The demo presentation you can see at http://regebro.github.io/hovercraft

     tutorial.rst_
-        A step by step guide to the features of Bildumilo!
+        A step by step guide to the features of Prezentprogramo!

     positions.rst_
         An explanation of how to use the positioning features.